WalletScrutiny/WalletScrutinyCom/_hardware/bizblockskaiser.md

 ---

-## Updated Verdict 2022-11-25
+## Updated Verdict 2023-01-20

-There being no change in any social media channel or on the official website, we are marking this project as
+There being no change in any social media channel or on the official website, we are marking this project as **vapor ware**.

 ## Previous Verdict 2022-02-17